amaduasko/Pixi.js-slot-game/README.md

 # Pixi.js-slot-game
-slot game, play or try it -  enjoy your roollll
+slot game, play or try it
+you just need the script.js file and html file